A Tote Placepot is a renowned race day ritual and Tote’s most popular bet.

 Here is how to calculate your total Placepot stake:

-The Placepot Calculator is multiplying the number of horses selected in each of the six races.
-Then multiply the total lines X your stake to get the total bet amount.
+The Placepot Calculator multiplies the number of horses selected in each of the six races.
+Then multiply the total lines by your stake to get the total bet amount.

 Can I Join With Others?

 Sure, and this can be fun.
-Pooling your money with friends and putting in a joint bet can significantly improve what you get paid at the end.
-Granted, though, the prize itself will be big, you’ll have to split your winnings too.
+Pooling your money with friends and placing a joint bet can significantly increase your payout at the end.
+Granted, though, the prize itself will be big; you’ll have to split your winnings, too.

 What About When There’s a Non-runner in a Placepot?

 Good question.
-If you are betting online you won’t be able to select a non-runner and in betting a shop, ditto, it’ll be an assistant behind the counter telling you this.
-However, if the horse goes on to become an NR once the bet’s been placed then your stake will go toward the starting place fav.
-If there happens to be two of them, you’ll get the lower racecard number.
+If you are betting online, you won’t be able to select a non-runner, and in a betting shop, ditto; it’ll be an assistant behind the counter telling you this.
+However, if the horse goes on to become an NR once the bet’s been placed, then your stake will go toward the starting place favourite.
+If there are two of them, you’ll get the lower racecard number.

 Any tips?

 Gambling is, first and foremost, meant to be fun.
 A placepot bet can be a great way to enjoy yourself and make a decent profit.
-It may require you to think outside the box and ignore what you’re usually told is a good thing and not bet on the favourite.
-Bet on the lesser popular choices who might very well place.
+It may require you to think outside the box and ignore what you’re usually told is a good thing, and not bet on the favourite.
+Bet on the lesser popular choices that might very well place.

-Also, think about picking two runners (or more) and you’ll get something back.
-Especially if the races look tricky and competitive.
+Also, consider picking two runners (or more), and you’ll get something back, especially if the races appear tricky and competitive.

 How to Pick My Placepot Horses?

-Give yourself a good chance of choosing right by looking at the horse’s form.
+Give yourself a good chance of making the right choice by examining the horse’s form.
 Pick one with consistency, one that doesn’t always win but does come in second, third or fourth.
 Not one that might win one day and not place at all the next, that’s too risky.

 You want a consistent runner.
 Something reliable will bode you well with this type of bet.